selfrefactor/rambda/NEXT_VERSION_CHECKLIST.md

 no need to test curried methods such as replace

 latest changes might have effect in benchmarks

+automate deno release

+deno is advantage as Ramda last release is 3 years ago
 ---
 group TS test for similar methods